ethanlabs101/neowave-bash-legacy/README.md

 - └── theme/             # Empty – reserved for custom themes****
 ---

+⚙️ How It Works
+- 1. Run neowave from your terminal.
+- 2. Use the CLI menu to:
+-  - Preview and apply new configurations.
+-  - Toggle ASCII logos (distro or custom).
+-  - Change color presets (red, green, blue, yellow, purple).
+- 3. All changes generate a temporary config (tmp.conf) which can be previewed or applied.
+- 4. Original NEOFETCH configs are backed up in stock_configs so you can revert safely.

+---

 ## 🚧 What Works
  - Right-aligned info modules
  - Config preview, apply, and revert system